 Much to my dismay, my son was desperate to go in a shark cage tour.
 Frankly, my husband wasn’t enthusiastic either because my son assumed his father would go with him.
 We managed to pacify him by saying he could go when he was older (in his mind, that meant aged 10 but I’m thinking closer to say… oh, never!).
 Right about that time, too, I’ll let him go bungee jumping in South Africa too.

 My daughter would have loved to go horseback riding in the Cape Point area.
 Unfortunately, the minimum age was 14 years old.

 You needed to be 14 as well to go walking with cheetahs at their sanctuary as well.
 (Cheetahs consider children small prey so there are age and height restrictions).
-Other interesting wildlife expeditions we would have liked if there was only time were the elephant sanctuary and whale watching.
-The Cape Venues website has a good list of many different animal-centered activities.
+Other interesting wildlife viewing opportunities on the Garden Route we would have liked to do if we had more time were the Knysna elephant sanctuary and whale watching at Hermanus.

 If your children love animals (and most of them do!), South Africa is a great introduction to wildlife in Africa especially for the younger set.
 You don’t have the worry about malaria.
 It’s easy to get around and convenient.
 There are lots of variety of animals to see.
 You really just can’t beat seeing wild animals in their natural habitat.

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS FOR FUTURE REFERENCE!

 This site generates income via partnerships with carefully-curated travel and lifestyle brands and/or purchases made through links to them at no extra cost to you.
 More information may be found on our Disclosure Policy.